Persistence of Heterodimensional Cycles: Introduction

-In this paper, we solve the $C^r$-persistence problem for heterodimensional dynamics of coindex 1 in any regularity class $r=2,\ldots,\infty,\omega$.
-As we explain below, the result implies the ubiquity of heterodimensional dynamics, which is, in our opinion, one of the most basic properties of non-hyperbolic multidimensional dynamical systems with chaotic behavior.
+In this paper, we solve the $C^r$-persistence problem for heterodimensional cycles of coindex 1 in any regularity class $r=2,\ldots,\infty,\omega$.
+The result gives a heterodimensional counterpart to the Newhouse theorem on the $C^r$-persistence of non-transverse equidimensional cycles (homoclinic tangencies) \citep{Ne70}.
+It implies the ubiquity of heterodimensional dynamics, which is, in our opinion, one of the most basic properties of non-hyperbolic multi-dimensional dynamical systems with chaotic behavior.